hrkfdn/ncspot/README.md

 ```
 [keybindings]
 "Shift+i" = "seek +10000"
+"Shit+o" = "volup 30"
 ```

+Note that you can freely modify the value of the command only if the command receives a value, like `seek` or `volup`.

 See the help screen by pressing `?` for a list of possible commands.